SamiraBelkhiri/saturday-test/README.md

   ### from git to github

-  now we create a repository on the local computer. create a folder woth your documents.
+  now we create a repository on the local computer. create a folder with your documents.

   command
-  cd (directory you want to want to turn into repository ) git init <!--turns the folder into git repository-->
+  cd (directory you want to turn into repository ) git init <!--turns the folder into git repository-->
   git status<!--it will tell you that you have untracked files-->